tanvir-git/odoo-documentation/content/applications/finance/expenses.rst

    Please refer to :doc:`this document </applications/general/users/manage_users>` to learn more about managing users and their access rights.

 Click on an individual to view their card, which displays the :guilabel:`Access Rights` tab in the default view.
-Scroll down to the *Human Resources* section.
+Scroll down to the :guilabel:`Human Resources` section.
 Under :guilabel:`Expenses`, there are four options:

 - :guilabel:`None (blank)`: A blank field means the user has no rights to view or approve expense reports, and can only view their own.